 This program is accessed through referrals by the Prosecutor's Office.

 Student Advisory Board (SAB)

-- The Student Advisory Board is made up of a representative from each participating school.
+The Student Advisory Board is made up of a representative from each participating school.
 They meet once a month and make all decisions regarding Teen Court.

 Student Advisory Board members attend monthly meetings, come prepared to fill in vacant roles at the hearings, keep their teen court teams advised of decisions about Teen Court, help with any fundraisers and recruit/train new Teen Court volunteers.

 Teen Court teacher and see if they need a representative.
 You must be willing to sign an oath of confidentiality.

 TTY/TDD services number is

 Information for Youth Respondents